Csinclair0/D_BOM/src/feat_extraction/README.md

 Has the added component of each transformation, while using feature weight learning, it is meant to choose the most useful features to include.

 # Feature Weight learning
 This is based off the work from this research [paper](https://ieeexplore.ieee.org/abstract/document/993562).
 The attempt is to identify which features are important at making your data points better for clustering.
-The implementation here is tailored to this solution, but I have built a stand alone library as well titled "Feature_Weight_Learning", where you can find more information about it.
+The implementation here is tailored to this solution, but I have built a stand alone library as well titled "feature_learning", where you can find more information about it.
 In this application I only weight non-binary features(IE Skutypes) because the algorithm will natural gravitate towards choosing those.
 I also don't completely eliminate the variables it reduces, but instead reduce the weights by a given factor each time.